 - Related to on-going program activities

-- Has broad social, economic, political, or health implications
+- Has broad social, economic, political, or public health implications

 Goals and objectives

-- Framed within impact or public health purpose of the study or program
+- Are framed within the impact or public health purpose of the program

 Design and methods

-- Description of study population, type/ sources of data, data collection, and quality control
+- Description of population, type/ sources of data, data collection, and quality control

 - Description of partners that will collaborate on this project